WillowInc/opendigitaltwins-building/Samples/04-HVACSystemsandPlants.md

 5. If there is a bypass/ balancing line.
 A new system must be created since the bypass/ balancing line will be controlling to a separate flow/ temperature/ pressure setpoint than the cooling equipment.

+6. Capabilities of thermal meters that meter either the primary equipment as a whole or the whole system should have IsCapabilityOf relationships to the HVAC system not the primary equipment group.

 ![HydronicSystem-Example1](Images/HydronicSystems1.jpg)

 ![HydronicSystem-Example1](Images/HydronicSystems2.jpg)